map0logo/devdataprod-011/pitch.md

 load("data.Rdata")
 ```

-- We get a resulting data frame `data` with:1050 observations and
+- We get a resulting data frame `data` with: 1050 observations and
 14 variables.

 Interface Design